 The national leadership gained by implementing and running the Dutch registry for aplastic anemia with endorsement and support from the Netherlands Association for Hematology (NVvH) enables the Department of Hematology to perform internationally recognized population-based studies on efficacy and long-term outcome of established and novel therapies.
 This position also makes the Department of Hematology a leading player with respect to multinational trials on aplastic anemia at the European level within the EBMT framework.

-With respect to valorization of research results, a structural collaboration with Bellicum Pharmaceuticals towards the preclinical and clinical development of TCR-transgenic T cell therapy represents an outstanding example with a financial volume of international rank.
+With respect to valorization of research results, structural collaborations with Medigene AG (Munich, Germany) and Miltenyi Biomedicine (Bergisch Gladbach, Germany)towards the preclinical and clinical development of TCR-transgenic T cell therapy represents an outstanding example with a financial volume of international rank.

 Content / highlights / achievements